-At Preston Drove we provide 24 hour 7 day a week care and support for 5 adults who have a learning disability.
-The service is a homely environment and our dedicated team of staff work hard to ensure that our residents’ specific needs are met in a caring and sensitive manner and skills are developed in a way that promotes their independence.
+At Beaconsfield Villas we provide 24 hour 7 day a week support for 6 adults who have a learning disability.
+The service users live in 3 separate flats that creates a homely environment and our dedicated team of staff work hard to ensure that our residents’ specific needs are met in a caring and sensitive manner and skills are developed in a way that promotes their independence.

-You will join a large team of committed staff in providing high level support to those living at Preston Drove.
+You will join a large team of committed staff in providing high level support to those living at Beaconsfield Villas.
 The help you provide will be tailored to each individual’s needs and is designed to help them to maintain as much independence as possible.